anthonycaccese/colorful-simplified-es/README.md

 - `Aspect Ratio` - sets the aspect ratio to match your display.
 This should happen automatically but can also be set manually if needed.
    - Supported Aspect Ratios:
    - `16:9`

+## **Addons**

+- `System View Video` (720p)
+   - Adds an option to turn on/off the display of videos in the system view
+   - Videos are sourced from the Coloful video set by [viking](https://forums.launchbox-app.com/profile/70421-viking/) and others in the Launchbox community
+   - Download & Instructions are here: https://github.com/anthonycaccese/colorful-simplified-es-addons-video-720

 ## Additional Notes